babbel/terraform-aws-secretsmanager-for-database-url/README.md

 }
 ```

-Ir can also be used for an RDS cluster like this:
+It can also be used for an RDS cluster like this:

 ```tf
 module "secretsmanager-for-database-url" {